Perfectly Imperfect

 Some day you will hit the lottery and buy your neighbor a new cat.
 Okay, you won’t do that because you’ll move to a deserted island where you won’t have any neighbors.

-If you believe one morning you’ll wake up, and your butt will have fallen off as you slept – that’s right – you’re delusional.
+If you believe one morning you’ll wake up and your butt will have fallen off as you slept – that’s right – you’re delusional.
 (You might want to lay off the chocolate darlin’)

 Wanna know where I’m at as I write this and why my thoughts went where they did?
 I am sitting with a dying hospice patient.
 I’ll call him Fred.
 I can’t show you a picture of him for obvious reasons, but I can show you a picture of the wall I’m staring at in his room.
 It’s 2:30 am, and I have been staring at this wall for two hours.

 I know what you’re thinking.
 How could someone who has lost the ability to respond to their environment or converse with anyone teach you anything?
-How could they impart words of wisdom like Mahatma Gandhi, shine a light on injustice like Martin Luther King, and inspire Jesus’ call to “serve the least of these” like Mother Theresa?
+How could they impart words of wisdom like Mahatma Gandhi, shine a light on injustice like Martin Luther King, or inspire Jesus’ call to “serve the least of these” like Mother Theresa?
 Well, they can’t….

 They can sometimes do more – at least for me – at this moment.